 January 14, 1941: This blurb from the Long Beach Independent newspaper gives us a clue as to how the ultimately deleted “We Must Have Music” number from Ziegfeld Girl looked, noting two local girls who are part of the “baton dance” number.
 The footage is lost.
 Perhaps there was a lot of baton twirling in the number, and not just by Judy?
 If so, it’s a shame the footage is lost as it sounds like a lot of fun.

-January 14, 1941: Judy pre-recorded “Minnie From Trinidad” for Ziegfeld Girl.
+January 14, 1941: Judy and co-star Tony Martin pre-recorded “Minnie From Trinidad” for Ziegfeld Girl.
 The song was written for her by Roger Edens.

 Listen to the final version as heard in the film here: